corrily/integration-examples/react-sdk-integration/stripe/README.md

     node app.js
     ```

-⚠️ Note, that we provide `price_data` to Stripe Checkout Session API call.
+⚠️ It's important, that we provide price and currency override in `"price_data"` attribute in Stripe Checkout Session API payload.
-That allows us to pass any custome price and currency coming from Corrily API.
+That allows to use any custom values coming from Corrily API without a need to manually create new Stripe Prices.

 ```javascript
 line_items: [{